-If you haven’t seen it in the news, after its stock price broke the $800 barrier last month, Google moved into the No. 3 position among the most valuable firms in the world, people analytics being one of the major reasons.
+If you haven't read in the news before, Google stock price brook $800 for the first time in 2013.
+Since then, Google moved into the No. 3 position among the most valuable firms in the world, people analytics being one of the major reasons.

 Google is clearly the youngest firm among the leaders; it has surprisingly been less than a decade since Google’s IPO.